Edgar-Donk/edgar-donk.github.io/README.md

 is yours.
 The approach on using either is similar, after creating a good quality working widget with all the required states, we just replace the ttktheme widget in either green.tcl or orange.py, change the references to any images, altering the border sizes as necessary, then add your images to the image subdirectory.
-When everything works satisfactorily delete the unused images found in green or orange directories.
+When everything works satisfactorily delete the unused images found in green or orange image directories.
 Occasionaly it may be necessary to change the widget layout.
 In both methods we normally translate between tcl and python, use the files plastik.tcl and plastik.py to help spot the differences and similarities between the two languages.